-Export licences are not required if the equipment is exported for the use of the Czech Republic's army or police units deployed abroad in accordance with international agreements.
+Export licences are not required if the equipment is exported

+- for the use of the Czech Republic's army or police units deployed abroad in accordance with the international agreements. - as a humanitarian help - as a gift to the representative of another state (on the basis of the government decision).